Russia-1: Russian Federation

 At the same time, there were problems with the recruitment of new employees, program presenters and staff for the new station.
 Many presenters left the Union STRC free from TV censorship.
 As a result, the station management started to brainstorm and conceptualize its programming from scratch, including news and current affairs.
 Thus, "Vesti", the news program of RTV, was born, with airing time being at 18:00 and 20:00, twice nightly on weekdays (The 2nd edition was to be aired before its simulcast of Vremya).
-Most of the staff of "Vesti" on "Russian Television" were former presenters and staff of Central Television program "Television News Service", their experience would help the new channel in its news services.
+Most of the staff of "Vesti" on "Russian Television" were former presenters and staff of Soviet Central Television channel "Television News Service", their experience would help the new channel in its news services.
 Four studios - "News" for newscasts, "Republic" for current affairs, "Lad" for arts and culture and "Artel" for entertainment and lifestyle were created.

-On May 13, 1991 recently appointed to the post of deputy general manager of the State Television and Radio Valentin Lazutkin officially launched the brand new ARSTV Channel 2 with air times from 11.35 to 13.35, from 17.00 to 19.00 and from 21.45 to 23.45, weekdays and weekends, with AUC2 filling the rest of the schedule.
+On May 13, 1991, recently appointed to the post of deputy general manager of the State Television and Radio Valentin Lazutkin officially launched the brand new ARSTV Channel 2 with air times from 11.35 to 13.35, from 17.00 to 19.00 and from 21.45 to 23.45 (six hours a day total), weekdays and weekends, with AUC2 filling the rest of the schedule.
 It was given a new corporate logo and a new brand name: "Russian Television".
+In its first hour on air, the channel criticized Gorbachov.